Arms control centre engages CSOs on illicit arms-free society

 He commended the centre for its efforts in ridding the nation of illicit small arms and light weapons.

-The National Coordinator, NCCSALW, retired Maj.-Gen. Abba Dikko, said the engagement with the theme: “Harnessing the Capacities of the Civil Society towards Promoting an Illicit Arms-free Society in Nigeria” was the second since the establishment of the centre.
+The National Coordinator, NCCSALW, retired Maj.-Gen. Abba Dikko, said the engagement with the th

-Dikko said the proliferation of SALW had negatively impacted peace, security and socio-economic wellbeing of the nation.

-He said that illicit arms proliferation had remained a key driver for terrorism, ethno-religious conflicts, violent separatism and sundry organised criminal activities within and across borders.